dustinpfister/blog_posts/_posts/express-helmet-dns-prefetch-control.md

 ## 1 - what to know before hand

 This is an advanced post on express.js, and the use of the helmet.js middeware module to help better secure a node.js application.
 This is not a getting started post on express.js, node.js, javaScript, or any other additional skills required.
+If you would like to check out other express retaliated topics on this site you might want to check out my [main post on express](/2018/06/12/express).

 ### 1.1 - wire shark